peterlubiana/frontendtest/README.md

-# Some fullspeed frontend work
+# Some frontend work and my logical process under extreme time-pressure

 ## Results
 ### The results consists of: